Laurensdc/ilog/README.md

 `./run`
 Using the thing.

-Builds Elm, serves Node backend and opens browser with Frontend app.
+Builds & minifies Elm , serves Node backend and opens browser with Frontend app.

 ---